Geetha63/MS-Teams-Scripts/Create New-CsTeamsMessagingPolicy/README.md

 # Create New-CsTeamsMessagingPolicy

 ### Description
 The New-CsTeamsMessagingPolicy script enable administrators to control user TeamsMessagingPolicy,determines whether a user is allowed to chat.
-Set this to TRUE to allow a user to chat across private chat, group chat and in meetings.
-Set this to FALSE to prohibit all chat.
+Set this to TRUE to allow a user to chat across private chat.Set this to FALSE to prohibit private chat.

 ### Example
     New-CsTeamsMessagingPolicy -Identity "StudentMessagingPolicy" -AllowUserChat $false